 What matters in today's business ...

 The evolving digital world is the most exceptional opportunity we are facing.
-Together with the need to embrace and integrate ESG (environmental, social, governance) principles, we have the unprecedented chance of creating a different future for the next generation.
+Together with the need to embrace and integrate all layers of ESG (environmental, social, governance) principles, as we have the unprecedented chance of creating a different future for the next generation.
+It is about people, the environment, and relations (likewise with shareholders and wider stakeholders) driven by good decision-making processes within corporate governance, that ensure the long-term value of all businesses.

-Being an entrepreneur for over 20 years, start-up supporter, advisor, and strategy expert, I recognised that the drivers for long-term value are changing at a fast pace.
+Being an entrepreneur for over 25+years, start-up supporter, advisor, and strategy expert, I recognised that the drivers for long-term value are changing at a fast pace.
 Therefore constantly being at the very heart of evolving trends, listening to people, challenging perceptions and reframing business models is crucial.

 The future imperative is purpose and profit.
 It can have a warm and fuzzy connotation.
 Still, these are not "feel good" topics anymore but are legitimate operational issues, ensuring and creating long-term value, yet even a license to operate.
 The ESG imperative will profoundly impact strategy and has to be fully integrated.

 It is said that time changes things, which is only partly true.
-Faced with a series of great opportunities, we have to anticipate and exploit to bring out the best of organisations and people.
-Together we need to tackle a myriad of challenges of rapidly changing business environments to ensure sustainable success for a prosperous future professionally.
+Faced with a series of great opportunities, we have to anticipate them to bring out the best of organisations and people.
+Together we need to tackle a myriad of challenges of rapidly changing business environments to ensure sustainable success for a prosperous future.

 What matters ...